bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	foo()
 	```

-⚠️  It just looks like the `name` property holds the name of the variable it created.
-(Also,  `name` is non-writable - so the value can't be changed.) **So, are they even different?**
+⚠️  **Are they even different?** It just looks like the `name` property holds the name of the variable it created.
+(Also,  name is non-writable - so the value can't be changed.)

 Yes.
 To understand, let's look at more examples -
 1. You can always store the function in a different variable, but `func.name` will NOT change.